Ohio Medical Malpractice Lawyers

 Common Types of Medical Malpractice Cases

 We can evaluate your case for free, and we are available to advocate aggressively for full compensation of your losses.
-Your medical malpractice case deserves a team of skilled attorneys on your side.
+Your medical malpractice case deserves a team of skilled accident attorneys on your side.
 Our team is available to handle cases of:

 - Nursing home neglect, where a resident of a nursing home or elder community does not receive the physical and emotional attention that he or she deserves.
 This may come in the form of negligence, medication errors, and even abuse.